jindrichmynarz/dissertation/parts/sparql.md

 Since SPARQL operates directly on indices of RDF databases, there is no need to pre-process data or build a model.
 Thanks to this feature, SPARQL can answer matchmaking queries in real time.
-In particular, this property is useful for recommendations from streaming data.
+In particular, this is useful for recommendations from streaming data.
 Such requirement is to a certain degree also present in the public procurement domain because its data becomes quickly obsolete due to its currency bound on fixed deadlines for tender submission.

 While there is no need for data pre-processing, derived data that changes infrequently can be materialized and stored in RDF.